Felipe Peña: Career

-Peña Biafore is product of River Plate's youth academy, having joined in 2012.
+Peña is a product of River Plate's youth academy, having joined in 2012.
 On 14 February 2020, he signed his first professional contract with his childhood club.
 He made his professional debut with River Plate in a 2–1 Copa Libertadores win over Independiente Santa Fe on 19 May 2021; the game was noteworthy as River Plate was hit by a COVID-19 outbreak, resulting in them having no substitute players, and their outfielder Enzo Pérez had to play as goalkeeper.

+After a loan spell, Peña joined Lanús permanently in August 2024.